Gooru/ln-nucleus-handlers-course/README.md

 * Authorization for all APIs
 * Add Move APIs
 * While creating Unit and Lesson, fetch owner of course and set as owner of Unit/Lesson
+* Refactor delete check to include in query instead explicit
+* input validation for move APIs

 To understand build related stuff, take a look at **BUILD_README.md**.